-- Issuing recommendations that increased disability case processing capacity by leveraging a support cadre of SSA employees from other areas of our organization and experienced, reemployed annuitants. - Creating new national marketing, training, and mentoring initiatives to address DDS recruitment and retention challenges. - Engaging with State DDS Administrators to improve recruitment and retention at the State level as quickly as possible.
+- Increased disability case processing capacity by implementing support cadres of SSA employees from other areas of our organization and experienced re-employed annuitants. - Implemented a new national marketing campaign and training initiatives to address DDS recruitment and retention challenges. - Engaged with State DDS Administrators to improve recruitment and retention at the State level.

-We anticipate staffing challenges will continue throughout FY 2023, which will impact our ability to reduce processing time.
-Additionally, DDS staff are balancing their time between completing initial disability claims and working on program integrity work to complete the medical continuing disability reviews funded in the FY 2023 appropriation, and our workload balance in 2023 reflects our commitment to address the immediate priority of making initial disability decisions.
+We anticipate staffing challenges will continue throughout FY 2023, impacting our ability to reduce processing time.
+Additionally, DDS staff must continue balancing workloads, which includes completing initial disability claims and completing the medical continuing disability reviews funded from the dedicated program integrity funds earmarked in the FY 2023 appropriation.
+Our workload balance in 2023 reflects our commitment to address the immediate priority of making initial disability decisions.

-Our goal in FY 2023 continues to be focused on mitigating any further increases in processing time and prioritizing decisions for those who have been waiting the longest.
-We are prioritizing cases that have been waiting the longest from an initial disability decision and are working toward deciding 85 percent of pending initial disability claims that began the fiscal year 180 days old or older by the end of September 2023.
+Our goal in FY 2023 continues to be focused on mitigating further increases in processing time and prioritizing decisions for those who have waited the longest.

-Data accuracy & reliability
+Data Accuracy & Reliability

 Our official data source for average initial disability claim processing time is Management Information (MI) Central, a long-standing and reliable source.
-MI Central calculates the average processing time by adding time the case was with an SSA field office and with the State DDS, transit time between field offices and DDSs, and quality review time.
+MI Central calculates the average processing time by adding the time the case was with a field office and with the state DDS, transit time between field offices and DDSs, and quality review time.